In our last post, we offered advice on how converting your garage into a home office could produce annual tax deductions.

 Cost

-When you convert your garage into a living space, it will run you about half of what you would spend adding on a new room.
+When you convert your garage into a living space, it will run you about half of what you would spend adding to a new room.
 However, it’s probably still going to cost more than you imagined.

 If you’re a DIYer, you can probably do a partial conversion for a few thousand dollars.
 This includes weatherproofing, adding carpeting, putting up wallboard and new ceiling, installing better lighting, etc. Unfortunately, the end result will still look and feel like a garage you’re simply using for other reasons.